stevescia/Quantum-Hello-world/README.md

        h        e         l       l        o                w          o       r       l         d

-2) The above bit string is then parsed into "bit pairs", encoding each bit pair using superdense encoding gates (from Hildary's example). the first character ("h") bit pairs look like:
+2) The above bit string is then parsed into "bit pairs", encoding each bit pair using superdense encoding gates (from Hidary's example). the first character ("h") bit pairs look like:

    '01', '10', '10', '00'